morrisonhim/Network-traffic-analysis-/README.md

 # Network-traffic-analysis-
-This project focuses on network traffic analysis using Wireshark to explore packet-level communication between hosts.
-It covers data capture, protocol dissection (TCP,UDP,HTTP,DNS) and detection of anomalies or potential indicators of compromise (IOCS).
-Designed to strengthen practical incident investigation and network defense skills.
+This project demonstrates how to capture, inspect and analyze network traffic using Wireshark.
+The goal was to understand packet structures, identify communication patterns, and detect potential anomalies within a simulated network
+Project Overview
+I performed